Overview

 Treatment

-Some people may eventually need surgery to repair or replace the mitral valve.
+Some people with congenital mitral anomalies may need surgery to repair or replace the mitral valve.

 Mitral valve repair